kubernetes-sigs/kind/site/content/docs/user/rootless.md

   Please note that:

-  - `/etc/systemd/system/user@.service.d/` folder needs to be created if not already present on your host
+  - `/etc/systemd/system/user@.service.d/` directory needs to be created if not already present on your host
   - If using Docker and it was already running when this step was done, a restart is needed for the changes to take effect
       {{< codeFromInline lang="bash" >}}